bytefish/bytefish.de/blog/bookmarks_blogs_and_software_design.md

 3. Everyone understands ER-Diagrams and I am able to explain the domain.
 4. Everyone can learn a little SQL to play around & make sense of data.

-And giving up on *A*tomicity, *C*onsistency, *I*solation, *D*urability guarantees of a Relational Database early in a project is outright dangerous.
+And giving up on **A**tomicity, **C**onsistency, **I**solation, **D**urability guarantees of a Relational Database early in a project is outright dangerous.

 There is a reason, why the [Google Cloud Platform] blog says:

 * [Why you should pick strong consistency, whenever possible](https://cloud.google.com/blog/products/gcp/why-you-should-pick-strong-consistency-whenever-possible)

 Because what happens when you introduce Eventual Consistency in a CQRS/ES application?
-What happens whn using a NoSQL database, that doesn't have strong consistency guarantees?
+What happens when using a NoSQL database, that doesn't have strong consistency guarantees?

 > To take advantage of "transactions" in database systems that have limited or no strong consistency across documents/objects/rows,